NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - RB
     - Duration changed
     - Ends sooner
+    - Recovers 6 frames slower on whiff
     - Flags cleaned up to better match the animation
+    - Leg hitbox decreased from 128 to 96
+    - Knee hitbox decreased from 102 to 96
 - RB(A)
     - Transition can happen until the frame before Shino touches the ground
     - Has less upwards momentum
     - Hits 5 times
+    - Bugs launch
 - RA replaced with a set distance teleport

 ### Kiba